Lake, Milwaukee County, Wisconsin

-The Town of Lake was formerly a town in Milwaukee County, Wisconsin, United States, which existed from January 2, 1838 to April 6, 1954.
+The Town of Lake was a town in Milwaukee County, Wisconsin, United States, which existed from January 2, 1838 to April 6, 1954.
 Currently, Lake has become a neighborhood of Milwaukee called Town of Lake.

 Geography

 After 1840, using current street names, the Town of Lake encompassed the area bordered by Greenfield Ave to the north, Lake Michigan to the east, College Avenue to the south and 27th Street to the west.
 These areas now make up the cities of St. Francis and Cudahy as well as part of the South Side of the City of Milwaukee, Wisconsin.